keithbuhler/keithbuhler.github.io/index.md

 My life mission is to find wisdom and share it with others.

 That mission has lead me into various avenues: the classroom, fundraising, deal-making, business acquisition, and more.
-But my message is self-responsibility, the pursuit of virtue, and advocating for great education.Yet nothing is possible without the help of Christ working in us.
+But my message is self-responsibility, the pursuit of virtue, and advocating for great education.
+None of this -- or anything else -- is possible without the help of Christ working in us.

 A life of prayer, wisdom, and joy is possible even in this crazy, chaotic, and fallen world.